 Skip to content

-You may have heard of zinc as an important nutrient that helps us fight colds.
-Or maybe you heard that it is a key nutrient for prostate health.
+You might have heard that zinc helps us fight colds and that it supports prostate health.
 Yes, zinc is very important for both male and female reproductive health, and for our immune system, but it has a big role in many other functions too.

 Zinc is a key nutrient that helps our cells grow and multiply, which is why our little ones need it during pregnancy, infancy and childhood for proper growth and development.

-We also use zinc to make DNA and proteins, in fact, 1 in every 10 proteins in our body are zinc proteins.
-Our neurons use zinc to release neurotransmitters, including those that impact our mood.
-We also use zinc for wound healing, to have a proper sense of taste and smell, and to package and secrete insulin when we need it.
+We use zinc to make DNA and proteins, in fact, 1 in every 10 proteins in our body are zinc proteins.
+Our brain needs zinc to generate neurons from pregnancy through adulthood, and our neurons use zinc to release neurotransmitters, including those that impact our mood.
+We also use zinc for wound healing, to have a proper sense of taste and smell, and to package and secrete insulin.

-57% of the zinc in our body is in our muscles, and one of its important functions is to help us build and maintain skeletal muscles, including muscle regeneration after exercise.
-And 29% is in our bones, where it appears to support bone regeneration by promoting the multiplication of our bone-building cells, the osteoblasts.
+57% of the zinc in our body is in our muscles, and one of its important functions is to help us build and maintain skeletal muscles.
+And 29% is in our bones, where it supports bone regeneration by promoting the multiplication of our bone-building cells, the osteoblasts.

 When it comes to our immune system, zinc is essential for cell proliferation, helping our immune cells grow and divide, thus allowing us to have a stronger army of natural killer cells, T cells and B cells.
 Plus, zinc is also an antioxidant, so it protects the cells in our body from the damage caused by free radicals.